Terms and conditions

 6. Presentation costs and expenses

-6.1 If AusIMM selects your Speaker Materials and approves you to provide the Presentation, you agree that: (a) you or at least one author of the Speaker Materials must register and pay the fee to attend the Event; (b) you or at least one author of the Speaker Materials must prepare and present the Presentation; and (c) the Speaker Material may be used by AusIMM to promote the Event.
+6.1 If AusIMM selects your Speaker Materials and approves you to provide the Presentation, you agree that: (a) you or at least one author of the Speaker Materials must prepare and present the Presentation; and (b) the Speaker Material may be used by AusIMM to promote the Event.

 7.1 These Terms are governed by and are to be construed in accordance with the laws of Victoria, Australia.
 Each party submits to the non-exclusive jurisdiction of the courts of Victoria.